genomic-medicine-sweden/jasen/README.md

 kraken2-build --standard --db $DBNAME
 ```

-Low levels of Intra-species contamination or erronous mapping is removed using bwa and filtering away
+Low levels of Intra-species contamination or erroneous mapping is removed using bwa and filtering away
 the heterozygous mapped bases.

 Genome coverage is estimated by mapping with [bwa mem](https://github.com/lh3/bwa) and using a bed file containing the cgMLST loci.